 I initially presented to Andrea a few demands that are easy for her to comply with, and that I know have been successful in the past.
 For example, every child is not compliant with eye contact.
 So if I know Andrea struggles with eye contact, I would have used a different task, such as waving or maybe giving me a hug.
 This is a child-specific technique.
 What is a super easy behavior for one child may be challenging for another child.

-This technique works especially well with more defiant children, who brace themselves as soon as they see an adult approaching.
+This technique works especially well with more defiant clients or students, who brace themselves as soon as they see an adult approaching.
 They automatically think you are walking over to them to stop them from doing something fun.
-For kiddos like that, I may approach them and say:

 Lastly, using Behavioral Momentum will also minimize you becoming an Aversive Stimulus.
 An aversive stimulus is something that we learn to avoid or escape from over time, as it is associated with unpleasantness.
 Kind of the way for some people, going to the dentist is an Aversive Stimulus.
 If your child knows that every time you approach them and squat down to their level it is to give a demand, it won’t be long before they start running/ walking off when you approach.
 By using Behavioral Momentum, your approach gets associated with good things, compliments, praise, high fives, tickles, etc.

-*Quick Tip: Wondering how to implement Behavioral Momentum with a lower functioning kiddo who doesn’t have many tasks they can easily complete?
+*Quick Tip: Wondering how to implement Behavioral Momentum with a lower functioning student or client who doesn’t have many tasks they can easily complete?
 Try something like this:

 - “Carlos, give me 5!”
 (Hold your hand up very close to the child so they know what to do)